My Vinyasa Practice Blog

 MVP December Student of the Month

-This month we are getting to know MVP Student Alan Torres!
-MVP: Tell us a bit about you Alan: Hello everyone, my name is Alan Torres and I’m originally from Cleveland, Ohio.
-At the age of 18, I enlisted in the U.S. Army as an Artilleryman, where I served four...
+Get to Know MVP Student: Alan Torres This month, we’re getting to know MVP Student Alan Torres!
+Meet Alan Torres MVP: Tell us a bit about you.
+Alan: Hello everyone!
+My name is Alan Torres, and I’m originally from Cleveland, Ohio.
+At 18, I enlisted in the U.S. Army as...

 7 Tips for Nurturing Your Yoga Practice